tomjnapier/tomjnapier.github.io/_pages/accessibility-statement.markdown

 ## How accessible this website is

-I may occasionally embed YouTube videos or other media in a blog post.
-The embedded YouTube player has issues with some speech recognition software and screen-readers, [list examples]
+I may occasionally embed YouTube videos in a blog post.
+Suggested/related videos that are highlighted after the video may not be accessible.

 ## Reporting accessibility problems with this website